bustoutsolutions/siesta/guide/services-resources/index.md

 myAPI.resource("/doodads").relative("/items/123/detail")
 ```

+For more details, see the documentation for [`child(_:)`](http://bustoutsolutions.github.io/siesta/api/Classes/Resource.html#/s:FC6Siesta8Resource5childFS0_FSSS0_) and [`relative(_:)`](http://bustoutsolutions.github.io/siesta/api/Classes/Resource.html#/s:FC6Siesta8Resource8relativeFS0_FSSS0_), and the [related specs](https://bustoutsolutions.github.io/siesta/specs/#ResourcePathsSpec).

+## The Golden Rule of Resources

-Within the context of a `Service`, there is at most one `Resource` object for a given URL, no matter how you navigate to it.
+At any given time, **there is at most one `Resource` object for a given URL** within the context of a `Service`.

+This is true no matter how you navigate to a resource, no matter whether you retain it or re-request it, no matter what — just as long as the resource came (directly or indirectly) from the same `Service` instance.

+Note that the rule is “at _most_ one.”
+If memory is low and no code references a particular resource, a service may choose to discard it and recreate it later if needed.
+This is transparent to client code; as long as you retain a reference to a resource, you will always keep getting only that reference.
+However, it does mean that resource objects are ephemeral, created and recreated on demand.